jaydestro/DCComics/README.md

 client = MongoClient("mongodb://localhost:27017/")  # Update with your MongoDB connection details
 ```

+> **Note:** If you have a remote MongoDB server, replace the connection string in the code with the appropriate connection string for your server.
+>

+### Get Started with Azure Cosmos DB for MongoDB

+You can sign up for Azure Cosmos DB for MongoDB for free and start building scalable applications.
+To get started, visit [https://aka.ms/trycosmosdb](https://aka.ms/trycosmosdb) to create a free account and explore the powerful features of Azure Cosmos DB.

 3. Save and close the `app.py` file.

 4. Run the Flask app: